 The trailhead was empty when I arrived around 5:30 in the morning.
-The sun had not broken over the eastern horizon splashing us with a new day: it does not matter anyhow, at 7696 feet, Spruce Mountain would block the early morning sunshine a little longer.
+The sun had not broken over the eastern horizon, splashing us with a new day: it does not matter anyhow, at 7696 feet, Spruce Mountain would block the early morning sunshine a little longer.
 The only hint would be the bright glow of sunlight in the top of the trees and on distant mountains to the west.

 The air was chilled when I stepped out of my Jeep.
 Refreshing to feel.
-Not a soul was in sight I was alone here.
+Not a soul was in sight; I was alone here.
 The only sounds were my own as I made ready for the hike and a dog barking at something, anything, real or unreal from a nearby residence.

-and began my hike.
-Many folks prefer to hike the loop in a clockwise direction, or turning left at the sign.
+Ready, I launched past the trailhead sign and began my hike.
+Many folks prefer to hike the loop in a clockwise direction or turning left at the sign.
 I rather go counter-clockwise to the right of the sign.
-The trail to the lookout tower is longer then, but by my way of thinking, by the time I get up there most of the trail is done and then it is down hill all the way.
+The trail to the lookout tower is longer then, but by my way of thinking, by the time I get up there, most of the trail is done, and then it is downhill all the way.

-is well marked and easy to follow.
-Near the trailhead; however, the trail is a bit butchered by dirt roads, old roads and old trails crisscrossing around the area.
-It is easy to get side tracked, as I found out later.
+Most of the trail is well marked and easy to follow.
+However, near the trailhead, the trail is a bit butchered by dirt roads, old roads, and old trails crisscrossing around the area.
+It is easy to get sidetracked, as I found out later.

-, the smell of nature, and the singing of the birds.
+The trail begins its climb to the top gradually.
+I hardly notice the rise.
+I was taking in the feel of the cool air on my body, the shadows of the forest, the smell of nature, and the singing of the birds.
 Delightful really.
 Until I heard something crashing through the brush away from me!
 I stopped and looked deep through the woods and shadows to see if I could catch any movement.
-The loud thrashing ceased, so I looked and listened more intently; until yes, movements down the trail about 75 yards.
-It was a doe and she stopped to look my way, like she was studying me as I admired her.
-She ambled away through the trees.
-I surveyed the surroundings to see if I could spot any more deer following her, especially a buck, to no avail though.
+The loud thrashing ceased, so I looked and listened more intently; until, yes, movements down the trail about 75 yards.
+It was a doe, and she stopped to look my way like she was studying me as I admired her.
+She strolled away through the trees.
+I surveyed the surroundings to see if I could spot any more deer following her, especially a buck, to no avail.

-and the Coles, other than a warning painted above the gaping window, "KEEP OUT THE COLES".
+An hour into the hike, the trail turns to the right and an old road appears to go straight.
+I took the road to visit Coles' cabin.
+I do not know anything about the cabin and the Coles, other than a warning painted above the gaping window, "KEEP OUT THE COLES".
 I imagine a miner built the cabin.
 I have never looked hard for a dump, a rich source to determine who may have lived here.
 The only thing I have found beyond the cabin is what appears to be a corral built from native pine.

 We press on, leaving the cabin and returning to the trail.